ome/omero-guides/iviewer.rst

 We will show here:

--  How to open multidimensional images OMERO.iviewer
+-  How to open multidimensional images in OMERO.iviewer

 -  How to change rendering settings in OMERO.iviewer and scroll through z and t